 Seymour College is regarded as one of the nation’s leading independent schools for girls.

-The education offered in our Junior School, beginning in the Early Years, followed by Reception through to Year 5 – is dedicated to empowering girls to become women of strength, optimism and justice.
+The education offered in our Junior School, beginning with our Prep program for four year old girls, followed by Reception through to Year 5, is dedicated to empowering girls to become women of strength, optimism and justice.

 We provide a safe, supportive and engaging environment that nurtures the development of knowledge, skills and attitudes conducive to learning.